 5. Leave portable hairdryers

-Many camps supply hairdryers, while others do not have the power supply to run these appliances.
+Many camps provide hairdryers, while others lack the power to run them.

 Conclusion

-And you’re now reading the wrap on the safari packing list for East Africa.
+You’re now reading the wrap-up of the safari packing list for East Africa.

-We hope you have learned and learned what you should pack for your trip to Africa.
+We hope you have learned what to pack for your trip to Africa.

-Do you need more information or want to go ahead and book your Tanzania safari?
+Do you need more information, or would you like to proceed with booking your Tanzania safari?
 Get in touch with us today.

 Are you ready for an adventure of a lifetime?
 Check out these tours for you!